Posted by Ed Faber on December 26, 2016

 Probably the most common question I’m asked as a local insurance agent is, “Should I buy the insurance from the rental car agency or just use my auto insurance policy?”
 Which coverage should I get and under what circumstances can I more comfortably decline coverage?
 Let’s get right to my answer first and the reasons why later:

 My opinion is you should accept the Collision Damage coverage (which covers physical damage to your rented vehicle), even if you have full collision and comprehensive coverage.
 You may decline the other optional coverage (see descriptions below) provided of course your auto policy has adequate limits for liability, medical payments and roadside assistance, see descriptions below.
-I feel that liability limits of 100/300/100 or higher are best for your auto policy.
+You should carry adequate liability limits on your auto policy.
+I took an insurance class while in college in the early 80’s.
+The instructor said always carry the highest liability limits offered as it doesn’t cost a lot more and can protect you a lot better if you’re in a big accident.
+There is no limit on how much you can sued for.
+That advice still rings true today!

 Let’s say you do have so called “full coverage” insurance, meaning liability plus physical damage coverage, on at least one vehicle you own.
 Isn’t damage to a car you rent for short-term use covered under your collision and comprehensive coverage anyway?
 Why should you pay extra at the rental agency for a Collision Damage Waiver?